intershop/intershop-pwa/docs/concepts/state-management.md

 ### Context Facades

 Context facades provide an elevated access to the state management.
-They store data that is unique to the context (i.e. product context: sku & quantity of the product), so that this context doesn't have to be provided using further helper methods and `Observable` streams.
+They store data that is unique to the context (i.e. product context: SKU & quantity of the product), so that this context doesn't have to be provided using further helper methods and `Observable` streams.
-For implementing these context facades, we are using the library [@rx-angular/state][rx-angular-state].
+For implementing these context facades, we use the library [@rx-angular/state][rx-angular-state].

-Context facades are provided using [`ElementInjector`](https://angular.io/guide/hierarchical-dependency-injection#elementinjector) and can then be used in providing Components and their children:
+Context facades are provided using [`ElementInjector`](https://angular.io/guide/hierarchical-dependency-injection#elementinjector) and can then be used in providing components and their children:

-- provided in the `@Component` decorator
+- Provided in the `@Component` decorator
-- provided via directives on the template
+- Provided via directives on the template

 For a more detailed introduction see [here][facades-meetup].